sayedhfatimi/the-contemplative-path-posts/2025-08-21-the-shadow-universe-antimatter-time-and-the-mystery-of-symmetry/post.md

 If Feynman gave us a language to describe the dance of particles, Roger Penrose gave us a way to map the very stage on which that dance unfolds.
 His diagrams are not about individual particles, but about the structure of spacetime itself.

-A Penrose diagram is a kind of cartographer’s trick.
+A Penrose diagram is a kind of cartographer's trick.
 The universe is infinite in both time and space, but Penrose found a way to draw it on a finite page.
 By stretching and compressing the geometry, infinities are brought close, and the entire lifetime of a universe can be fit into a diamond-shaped sketch.
 In these diagrams, light rays always travel at 45 degrees, so the flow of causality is preserved, and we can see clearly what can influence what.

 Why does this matter?
 Because Penrose diagrams let us glimpse the architecture of possibility.
 They show the Big Bang as a sharp point at the bottom, expansion as the widening middle, and a possible end — heat death, collapse, or something stranger — at the top.
 They allow us to see black holes not just as objects but as regions of spacetime cordoned off from the rest of reality.